Algorithms for the ferromagnetic Potts model on expanders: Introduction

 \textbf{High temperature.} The main idea to handle this regime is to switch to the random cluster model.
-The primary reason for this switch is that the polymer model is easier to work with.
+The primary reason for this is to access a convenient representation as a polymer model.
 Using the Edwards--Sokal coupling~\cite{ES88}, one can view both of these models on the same probability space.
-This gives an algorithm for converting a random cluster sampling algorithm to a Potts model sampling algorithm (and vice versa).
-This polymer model was also generalized to a partition function related to Unique Games in~\cite{CDK+20}.
+The coupling gives an algorithm for converting a random cluster sampling algorithm to a Potts model sampling algorithm and vice versa.
+The polymer model we use was also generalized to a partition function related to Unique Games in~\cite{CDK+20}.
 The analysis given in this paper improves upon the analyses in~\cite{BCH+20} and~\cite{CDK+20}.
-Moreover, this part of the proof works for \emph{any} $d$-regular graph (i.e.\ with no expansion assumption), a fact present in these earlier works which does not seem to be well-known in general.
+Moreover, this part of the proof works for \emph{any} graph of maximum degree $d$ (i.e.\ we can dispense with $d$-regularity and with an expansion assumption), a fact present in these earlier works which does not seem to be well-known in general.